 Be realistic.
 It will take time for your symptoms to ease.
 Try to set limits on the time you talk or think about your divorce.
 Ruminating on the past or worrying about the future won’t make anything better; but changing the way you react to your present circumstances will.

 Are there legal issues related to your divorce that continue to cause you stress?
 Our attorneys can help.
-Please contact us to schedule your free confidential consultation today.
+Please contact us to schedule a confidential consultation today.
 Your peace of mind matters.